Watch the video extract as seen on YouTube, then read the full tutorial below.

-Other applications of the Excel IF statement
+Other applications of the Excel IF Function

-We don’t have to use the IF statement to perform a calculation.
+We don’t have to use the IF function to perform a calculation.
 We could use it to return a comment.
 If we take the previous example again, we could have asked Excel to put a note in the cell like ‘Pay 5%’ or ‘Pay 10%’.
-To do this our formula would look like this:
+To do this our IF formula would look like this:

 =IF(D2>5,"Pay 10%","Pay 5%")

-Notice the difference between the two formulas is the inverted commas (“) surrounding the results we want Excel to produce.
+Notice the difference between the two formulas are the inverted commas (“) surrounding the results we want Excel to produce.
 These inverted commas tell Excel that the information between them is to be entered as text.

 Below is a screen shot of how the formula looks in the Formula Bar and the result returned in column G.

-Try other operators in your IF statements
+Try other operators in your IF function

 Because the IF formula is based on logic, you can employ tests other than the greater than (>) operator used in the example above.